 I asked my friend Djun Kim, Ph.D. and teacher of mathematics at UBC for help and he recommended Calculus on Manifolds by Michael Spivak.
 This deceptively small and thin book covers all the basics of calculus in a dense and compact way, and quickly became my new favorite reading material.

 In this section, I'll describe the formulas needed to calculate the normals of a spherical heightmap.
 Unlike what I've written before, this will dive shamelessly into specifics and not eschew math.
 The reason I'm writing it down is because I couldn't find a complete reference online.
 If math scares you, this section might not be for you.
-I would instead suggest you read A Mathematician's Lament by Paul Lockhart, which will make you feel better about it.
+Scroll down until you reach the crater, or take a detour by reading A Mathematician's Lament by Paul Lockhart, which will enlighten you.

 First, we're going to derive normals for a regular flat terrain heightmap.
 To start, we need to define the terrain surface.
 Starting with a 2D heightmap, i.e. a function f(u,v) of two coordinates that returns a height value, we can create a 3 dimensional surface g: